daniviga/django-ram/README.md

 ## Preface

 **This project is work in progress**.
-It is intended to have fun only and it has been developed with a commitment of few minutes a day;
+It is intended for fun only and it has been developed with a commitment of few minutes a day;
 it lacks any kind of documentation, code review, architectural review, security assesment, pentest, ISO certification, etc.